pagopa/cie-sdk-ios/README.md

-# cie-sdk-ios
+# CieSDK iOS

-cie-sdk-ios is an utility library to perform mTLS authentication using CIE ([Carta d'Identità Elettronica](https://www.cartaidentita.interno.gov.it/en/))
+CieSDK iOS is an utility library to perform mTLS authentication using CIE ([Carta d'Identità Elettronica](https://www.cartaidentita.interno.gov.it/en/))

 ## Features